michihodges/webpack-final-touches/README.md

 ```

 ### Server
-The Express server is not doing anything, because `localhost:8080` is being used by the Webpack Dev Server as well as the Exxpress server.
-Two servers cannot be run on the same localhost.
-To affirm that the Express server is not doing anything, run `npm start` in the Command Line and it will be evident that there is no CSS styling.
+So, the input field is now working and the form results section is not.
+With the current setup, form results will never work, because no `dist` folder is built in development mode and never will be built.
+Production mode does build a `dist` folder.
+However, the form results section still does not work once the Express server is started, because both the Webpack Dev Server and the Express server use `localhost:8080`.
+The answer is to use a different localhost for either server.
+Below is a set of instructions on how to tweak the setup for the Express server:

 #### formHandler